rtdip/core/docs/blog/posts/opcua_to_delta.md

 ## What Are the Alternatives?

-Hyperscalers have become a central part of global IT infrastructure and essential to operations and they also started providing industrial connectivity options out of many in this article I am going to focus on Azure , OPC UA & Open source stack which provides you all the options of data ingestion from OPC UA source to your cloud data base.
+Hyperscalers have become a central part of global IT infrastructure and essential to operations and they also started providing industrial connectivity options out of many in this article I am going to focus on Azure , OPC UA & Open source stack which provides you all the options of data ingestion from OPC UA source to your cloud database.

 ![blog](../images/opcua-to-deltalake.png){width=100%}
 </center>